-If there are safeguarding concerns appropriate procedures (Wigan Safeguarding Children Board) must be followed (available online and from the Safeguarding Officer/Duty manager at each Session).
-The Wigan Safeguarding Children Board (WSCB) has adopted these procedures.
+If there are safeguarding concerns appropriate procedures (Wigan Safeguarding Childrens Partnership) must be followed.
+The Wigan Safeguarding Childrens Partnership (WSCP) has adopted these procedures.
 This policy and procedure also accords with:

 - Government guidance "Safeguarding Children and Safer Recruitment in Education" (DfES; 2012) - 2.
 "Working Together to Safeguard Children" (HM Government 2018) - 3.
 Keeping Children Safe in Education (HM Government, 2021)